PoCInnovation/Workshops/ai/README.md

 ### [🌐 Click to join our Discord](https://discord.gg/Yqq2ADGDS7)

+## 0 - Python3 & Jupyter Notebook 🧑‍🔬

+Basics of python and usage of Jupyter Notebook.
+You will:
+- Learn to use iPython notebooks
+- Learn Python Syntax
+- Solve complex algorithm exercises
+- Master the different programming paradigms of Python

 ## 1 - Python & Numpy basics :snake:
 Basics of python and usage of Numpy.
 You will:
 - learn to use iPython notebooks